-Planning provides a blueprint for the collaborative work by engaging partners in developing a shared vision, mission, and objectives to address priority goals.
+Planning provides a blueprint for the collaborative work by engaging partners from different sectors in developing a shared vision, mission, and objectives to address priority goals.

 Key Questions to Consider